 Our board of directors adopted a Code of Business Conduct and Ethics in connection with this offering.
 The Code of Business Conduct and Ethics applies to our directors, officers, and employees, including our principal executive officer, principal financial officer, principal accounting officer, or controller, or persons performing similar functions.
-Following the effectiveness of the registration statement of which this prospectus is a part, a current copy of this code will be posted on the Corporate Governance section of our website, which is located at www.relaytx.com.
+A current copy of this code is posted on the Corporate Governance section of our website, which is located at www.relaytx.com.
 The information on our website is deemed not to be incorporated in this prospectus or to be a part of this prospectus.
 If we make any substantive amendments to, or grant any waivers from, the code of business conduct and ethics for any officer or director, we will disclose the nature of such amendment or waiver on our website or in a current report on Form 8-K.